MatthewKennedy/stimulus-form-state/README.md

 ## Getting started

-A Stimulus controller for tracking changes to form elements such as: `<input>`, `<select>`, `<textarea>` allowing you to manipulate the form submit `<button>` or other DOM elements if a form element has been changed from its original state.
+A Stimulus controller for tracking changes to form elements such as: `<input>`, `<select>`, `<textarea>` allowing you to manipulate the form submit `<button>` or other DOM elements if a form has changed from its original state.

 ## 📚 Documentation